joniles/mpxj/mkdocs/docs/howto-use-calendars.md

 correctly by the target application and are "functionally equivalent" in use.

 ### Microsoft Project
-Microsoft Project uses two-tiers of calendars.
-The first tier are referred to as "base calendars", one of which is marked as the default calendar for the project.
-Work is scheduled based on the default calendar, unless a task explicitly selects a different base calendar to use when being scheduled.
+Microsoft Project uses two tiers of calendars.
+The first tier of calendars are referred to as "base calendars", one of which is marked as the default calendar for the project.
+Work is scheduled based on the default calendar, unless a task explicitly selects a different base calendar to use when being scheduled, or resources with their own calendars have been assigned to the task.
 Each resource will have its own calendar, which is always derived from a base calendar.

-Note that, as you might expect, material resources don't have a calendar!
+> Note that, as you might expect, material resources don't have a calendar!

 ### Primavera P6
-The situation with P6 is a little more complicated, although it's still a two-tier arrangement.
+The situation with P6 is a little more complicated, although it's still a two tier arrangement.
 P6 has the concept of Global calendars (broadly similar to base calendars in Microsoft Project).
 These can be assigned to activities in any project.
 Global calendars are never derived from other calendars.

 You can also have Project calendars which, as their name suggests, can only be assigned to activities in the project to which they belong.
 Project calendars can be derived from a Global Calendar, or they can have no parent calendar.

 Finally you can have two types of resource calendar: Shared, or Personal.
 These can either be derived from a Global calendar, or can have no parent.